Name UnknownAge 12

 Milton Keynes, Buckinghamshire (United Kingdom)

-The unidentified victim died by suicide after being bullied continuously.
-His school then misgendered and deadnamed him, and told other students not to use social media to express grief or bear tribute to him.
+The victim died by suicide after being bullied continuously.
+The school misgendered and deadnamed him, and told students not to use social media to express grief or pay tribute.

 A 12-year-old child who friends claim was bullied because he was transgender has tragically died after reportedly taking his own life.
 His death has left friends shocked and they have demanded better treatment for all young people in the LGBTQ+ community as well as action to prevent bullying.